Chapter 8: Features of Serial Meaning

 Importantly, while interactions of different modes can affect each other, the serial meanings of different modes are totally incomprehensible to each other.

 Sentience necessarily involves a comprehension of serial meaning.
-The incomprehensibility of serial meanings in different modes means that a different kind of sentience is required to comprehend serial meanings of different modes.
+The incomprehensibility of serial meanings in different modes means that a different kind of sentience is required to comprehend the serial meanings of each mode.